LyonParapente/EventOrganizer/last_release.md

-* Fix Application Exception when calling /login if already logged
+* Fix broken gps location when editing an event
+* Minor improvements